hiroshiban/FS2BV/VOIs/FreeSurfer_autoseg_VOIs/README.txt

 - ConvertSPMroi2BVvoi             : Converts SPM NII ROIs to BrainVoyager VOIs
 - ConvertsAALroi2BVvoi            : Converts SPM AAL antomical tempolate (NII) ROIs to BrainVoyager VOIs

-To find the VOIs in which specific XYZ coordinates in TAL/MNI space, please use the function below,
+To find the VOIs in specific XYZs of TAL/MNI coords, please use the function below,

 - GetAreaNameFromAtlasVOI         : Returns area candidates, in which the input XYZ coordinate(s) is(are) belonging to, based on the pre-defined VOI atlases.